Pnav22/DDR-BOP-Console/README.md

-# DDR-BOP-Console TBP Console
+# TBP Console (DDR-BOP-Console)

-**TBP Console** is a DDR inspired game with huge buttons and foot pedals.
-The project also contains lots of extra elements such as scores, sound, and .
+**TBP Console** is a DDR inspired custom game console with huge buttons and foot pedals.
+This project was made at a 72 hour hardware hackathon held in Austin Tx.
+The project also contains lots of extra elements such as scores, sound, and dancing characters.

 ## Demo Video
  [Watch it here on YouTube]()